 At Green Architecture Day, Nic will talk about architecture inspired by nature and feature his recent church projects as well as small residential schemes.

-At Green Architecture Day, Alice will be focusing on Assemble's projects that feature community action and re-use, particularly their work in Liverpool and the OTOProjects, a new workshop and performance space for the experimental music venue Café OTO in Dalston, Hackney.
+At Green Architecture Day, Alice will talk about Assemble's projects featuring community action and reuse, particularly the Granby Four Streets project in Liverpool, and the OTOProjects, a new workshop and performance space for the experimental music venue Café OTO in Dalston, Hackney.

 Transition Homes Community Land Trust